-Whether students are degree-seeking or simply taking courses for personal enrichment, the School of Continuing & Professional Studies offers a diverse array of fully online and hybrid courses.
+Whether students are degree-seeking or simply taking courses for personal enrichment, the School of Continuing & Professional Studies (CAPS) offers a diverse array of fully online and hybrid options.

-Life is busy, and the School of Continuing & Professional Studies recognizes the need for flexible programming for working professionals.
-As a result, they offer a selection of fully online degrees and certificates as well as a variety of fully online and in-class/online hybrid courses.
+Life is busy, and CAPS recognizes the need for flexible programming for people with varied schedules.
+Accordingly, they offer a selection of fully online certificates, undergraduate degrees, and master's degrees, as well as a variety of fully online and in-class/online hybrid courses.
 Online hybrid courses combine on-campus class meetings with online activities and resources.

-School of Continuing & Professional Studies online courses are distinguished by small class sizes, and students engage directly with faculty.
-Many of these courses are offered asynchronously and can be accessed at convenient times; instructors assign weekly deadlines to keep students motivated and on pace.
-Instructors may also offer live online office hours, lectures, or discussion sessions.
+CAPS online courses are distinguished by small class sizes, and students engage directly with faculty.
+Many of these courses are offered asynchronously and can be accessed at convenient times; instructors assign weekly deadlines to keep students motivated and on-pace.
+Instructors may also offer synchronous, live, online office hours, lectures or discussion sessions.

-For information about online learning in the School of Continuing & Professional Studies, including course and degree program options, visit our Online Degrees, Certificates, and Courses (http://caps.wustl.edu/programs/online/) webpage.
+For information about online learning in CAPS, including course and degree program options, visit our Online Degrees, Certificates, and Courses webpage.